 Because of their high level of intelligence, pigs that are kept as FULL time house pets can become bored easily and are often destructive when finding ways to entertain themselves.
 Be sure that your PB has plenty to entertain them!

-portant to Piggies!
-I send them with a few pounds of food.
-Local people are welcome to by a few bags of feed from me. $12.00 per 50# bag.
+Most important to Piggies!
+I send them with a few pounds of food when shipped.
+Local people are welcome to by a few bags of feed from me. $18.00 per 50# bag.
 I have it mixed at a mill.
 Any mill can duplicate the mix.
 (Recipe is found below under DIET)

 Snacks: cereal, fruits, veggies (non-citrus), nuts, granola, salad, stay away from dried fruits that are preserved with sulfur or sulfates ……… etc. Piggies can be very picky.
 You may have to try different things.
 In general they hate mushrooms, peppers and onions unless they are hidden in Pizza, Chinese food or some other dish.